oracle-livelabs/spatial-graph/spatial-python/cleanup/cleanup.md

-# Clean-up placeholder
+# Clean-up

 ## Introduction

-...
+You may clean-up your workshop environment by resetting your Autonomous Database to pre-workshop state.

-Estimated Lab Time: xx minutes
+Estimated Lab Time: 2 minutes

 ### Objectives

-*
+* Reset Autonomous Database to pre-workshop state

 ### Prerequisites

-*
+* Active Autonomous Database instance

-## Option 1: Reset ADB to pre-workshop state
+## Reset Autonomous Database to pre-workshop state

 1.